 Consequence: Students lose interest in bioscience education and discount bioscience careers.

-High School: In high school, traditional bioscience education lacks the real-world exposure, advanced practical skills and jobs education needed to plan for college and future employment.
+High School: In high school, traditional bioscience education lacks the real-world exposure, advanced practical skills and career education needed to plan for college and future employment.

 Consequence: Students are not equipped to compete for work place internships or select college programs based on viable career paths.